sebringj/parkplacecommerce/README.md

 # Overview
 Park Place Commerce is built from the ground up for simplicity and flexibility.
 The system is deliberately broken up into smaller subsets so parts can be replaced or consumed with other technologies.
 For example, the stand-alone API website is at the heart of Park Place Commerce.
 All other parts of Park Place Commerce consume the API.
 # Websites that comprise the Solution
-  1. *api* : This website contains the data model and security logic without any visual interface.
+  1. *api* : This contains the data model and security logic without any visual interface.
   2. *admin* : This centrally controls all access and instances.
   3. *manager* : A multi-tenant business management portal.
   4. *b2b* : An eCommerce website for business-to-business ordering.